Homogeneous Fibrations over Curves: Introduction

 \section{Introduction}

-In the introduction, we work with varieties defined over an algebraically closed field $k$ of characteristic zero.
-By the work of Graber-Harris-Starr \cite{GHS} and de Jong-Starr \cite{dJS1}, any separably rationally connected variety over the function field of a curve admits a rational point.
+In this introduction, we work with varieties defined over an algebraically closed field $k$.
+By the work of Graber-Harris-Starr \cite{GHS} and de Jong-Starr \cite{dJS1}, any smooth separably rationally connected variety over a function field of a $k$-curve admits a rational point.
 One can ask a similar question over the function field $k(S)$, where $S$ is a surface.
 Under what conditions does a variety defined over $k(S)$ admit a rational point?

-There are two main obstacles to find rational points of varieties over the function field of a surface.
+There are two difficulties to find rational points on varieties over $k(S)$.
 First, the class of separably rationally connected varieties is too large to admit rational points.
 By Tsen-Lang's theorem \cite{TsenLang}, any hypersurface of degree $d$ in the projective space $\P^n$ such that $d^2\le n$ over the function field $k(S)$ admits a rational point and the bound is sharp.
-This suggests that we should focus on varieties sharing the common geometric features with hypersurfaces in the above range.
+This suggests that we should study varieties sharing the common geometric features with hypersurfaces in the above range.
 These varieties are examples of \emph{rationally simply connected varieties}, introduced by de Jong and Starr \cite{dJS}.
 Roughly speaking, they are varieties admitting lots of rational surfaces.

-Second, there are Brauer-type obstructions to the existence of rational points.
-Since the Brauer group for the function field of a surface is not trivial in general, any Brauer-Severi variety corresponding to a nontrivial Brauer class has no rational point at all.
+Secondly, there are Brauer-type obstructions to the existence of rational points.
+Since the Brauer group of $k(S)$ is not trivial in general, any Brauer-Severi variety corresponding to a nontrivial Brauer class has no rational point at all.
+On the other hand, the geometric generic fiber is a projective space.
 Such cohomological obstructions can be explained as a part of the \emph{elementary obstruction}, discovered by Colliot-Th{\'e}l{\`e}ne and Sansuc \cite{CTS}.
 The elementary obstruction vanishes if there is a rational point.

 Combining the above two observations, de Jong and Starr formulated the following principle.

 \begin{prin}[de Jong-Starr \cite{dJS}] A rationally simply connected variety defined over $k(S)$ admits a rational point if the elementary obstruction vanishes. \end{prin}